Gluten-Free Almond Alfajores (Dulce de Leche Sandwich Cookies)

 - Filling: replace dulce de leche with chocolate ganache, hazelnut paste, and so on.

-- Cocunut: roll the alfajores in shredded coconut.
+- Coconut: roll the alfajores in shredded coconut.

 For more GF baking treats